1720 Keller Springs Road

 Monthly luncheons are held on the third Thursday every month at 11 am, $4 per person.

-Free Monthly Movie is usually held the third Monday of each month.
-Popcorn and refreshments are served.
+Free Monthly Movie is held the third Monday of each month.
+Refreshments are served.

-Join "TNT"(Travelin' N Texas) to discover the exciting places Carrollton and the State of Texas have to offer.
+Join "SOT"(Seniors on Tour) to discover the exciting places Carrollton and the State of Texas have to offer.
 Outings always include much laughter, a stop for lunch and occasionally an overnight stay.
+Trips are always escorted by a Senior Center staff member.

-Travel with the "Lunch Bunch" for outings to a new restaurant the second Friday each month for only $3 plus your meal.
+Travel with "Out to Lunch" for outings to a new restaurant the second Friday each month for only $3 plus your meal.

 The Senior Advisory Council sponsors a Hot Dog Day the second Wednesday of each month. $2 buys a hot dog with all the fixins', chips, drink and dessert.